lizardfs/documentation/source/glossary/r.rst

 .. seealso::

    * `The Raft Consensus Algorithm <https://raft.github.io/>`_
-      Contains a nice visualisatio of how the election process works.
+      Contains a nice visualization of how the election process works.

 .. _rpm: